abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Type formation
 ---

-First, $Bool$, says that there exist a datatype that we call "Bool".
+First, $Bool: Type$, says that there exist a type that we call "Bool".

 ![The Boolean type without values --- an empty circle](../06_type/bool_type_empty.svg)